KarrLab/obj_tables/docs/overview.rst

 Overview
 ========
 `obj_model` allows developers to define standalone (i.e. separate from databases) schemas using a syntax similar to Django.
-The `obj_model.io` module provides methods to serialize and deserialize schema objects to/from Excel, csv, and tsv file(s).
+The `obj_model.io` module provides methods to write and read sets of schema objects to and from Excel, csv, and tsv file(s).

 -------------------------------------
 Defining schemas
 -------------------------------------
-Each schema is composed of one or models (subclasses of :obj:`Model`) each of which has one or more attributes (instances of :obj:`Attribute` and its subclasses).
+A schema is a Python module that contains some models (subclasses of :obj:`obj_model.core.Model`) each of which has one or more attributes
+(instances of :obj:`Attribute` and its subclasses).
 The following shows an example of a schema for a lab member::

+    import obj_model

     class Member(Model):
         first_name = StringAttribute()